chathurace/ballerina-edi/README.md

 ````
 Using the EDI module, Ballerina programs can read EDI documents into json types and access them similar to accessing any json variable.

+## Ignoring lines and only pulling relevant data would be helpful

 ````ballerina
 import ballerina/io;
 import chathurace/edi;